 On this page you will find projects I’ve worked on in the past and at present.
-They are divided into three sections:
+They are divided into several sections:

 The goal of the MAKSIM research project (funded by BMWI) is to help electricity network operators to better plan the maintenance and renewals of their power grid equipment which is installed in the field.
 Because existing measurement equipment is extremely costly, the premise of this project is that low-cost, MEMS-based sensors can provide a similar output quality.
 Together with our partners we are installing sensors and a gateway box in dozens of power grid stations.
 The box includes a LTE-router and a Raspberry Pi based industrial PC.
 Since 2019 I’m developing the client- and server-side software to safely receive, compress, cache, transmit and store collected sensor data for further processing.
 This includes automatic provisioning of client-updates from the server, and integrating several server-side technologies, such as Django and Elasticsearch for data visualization.

 BSync is a consumer-oriented file synchronizer for macOS and Windows that keeps several local folders synchronized with a cloud storage.
 In contrast to similar tools like the Dropbox or OneDrive client, BSync was created from an academic background, as part of my PhD dissertation.
 I apply elaborate algorithms to solve edge cases most other tools don’t care about (but really should).
 It has better support for users who work offline for extended time periods.
 This allows many operations to accumulate or conflict.
 BSync will always propagate the detected operations without side effects, avoid conflicts whenever possible, and notify users about real conflicts which BSync solves preliminarily.
 A designated part of the user interface shows a log of conflicts to the user and explains them in simple terms, to facilitate the recovery process.
 In addition, BSync’s architecture abstracts the file system specifics of different cloud storages, which allows to add support for new providers with little effort.